Kim Garth: Biography

 In June 2018, she was named in Ireland's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 In October 2018, she was named in Ireland's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 In Ireland's opening match of the tournament, against Australia, she made her 100th international appearance for the team.
 Following the conclusion of the tournament, she was named as the standout player in the team by the International Cricket Council (ICC).

 In August 2019, she was named in Ireland's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 She was the leading run-scorer for Ireland in the tournament, with 100 runs in five matches.

 In June 2020, Garth accepted a two-year contract with the Victoria women's cricket team in Australia.
 She made her debut for Victoria in a Women's National Cricket League match in February 2021, taking 2-25 from 8.2 overs to help her new team to an eight-wicket win over arch-rivals New South Wales.
 Ahead of the 2020–21 season, she spent the Australian winter working with former Australia paceman Clint McKay on enhancing her game, and was then signed by Melbourne Stars.
 In the early stages of WBBL|07, she showcased her recently augmented skills by taking a match-winning 3–11 against Sydney Thunder, and then scoring 44* from 29 deliveries against Hobart Hurricanes the following day.

 On 9 December 2022, she made her international debut for Australia, in a Twenty20 International against India.

+In March 2023, she named in Australia's Test squad for the Ashes series against England.
+She made her Test debut in that match, on 22 June 2023.

+She was named in the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.

+Her mother, Anne-Marie Garth and she both were first mother-daughter duo to play in Women's Cricket World Cup.